11 Communication Skills for Workplace Success

 You must speak sternly when reprimanding subordinates, but walking around the office with a chip on your shoulder won’t bring you respect.
 It will just make people fear and loathe you.

-Unless there is a reason for you to drop the hammer, you should be speaking to your employees like they are your equals.
+Unless there is a reason for you to drop the hammer, you should speak to your employees like they are your equals.
 They will appreciate that and reciprocate that action by performing at their best.

-This is a big problem for new managers, but it should be dealt with immediately.
-You’ll lose support fast if you act like you’re on a power trip.
+This is a big problem for new managers but should be dealt with immediately.
+You'll lose support fast if you act like you’re on a power trip.

 2. Confidence

-It is important to be confident in your interactions with others.
-Confidence shows your co-workers that you believe in what you’re saying and will follow through.
+It is essential to be confident in your interactions with others.
+Confidence shows your coworkers that you believe in what you’re saying and will follow through.

 Exuding confidence can be as simple as making eye contact or using a firm but friendly tone.
 Avoid making statements sound like questions.